interledger/rfcs/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md

 ## Preface

-This document describes the Simple Payment Setup Protocol (SPSP), a basic application-layer Interledger protocol for exchanging payment information between senders and recipients.
+This document describes the Simple Payment Setup Protocol (SPSP), a basic protocol for exchanging payment information between senders and recipients to set up an Interledger payment.

 ## Introduction